DCA-Monster/cartesi-grant-proposal/readme.md

 1.  **Streamable Tokens**: These can be employed beyond DeFi, finding applications in gaming for in-game assets, or for continuous subscription models in service platforms.

-2.  **Cartesi Subgraphs**: Mimicking the EVM subgraph pattern, Cartesi Subgraphs preprocess on-chain data (Cartesi Notices), tailoring it with specific business logic, rendering it ready-to-consume for frontends and user queries.
-This streamlining can drastically enhance DApp efficiency and user experience.
+2.  **Cartesi Subgraphs**: Drawing inspiration from the EVM subgraph, the Cartesi Subgraphs provide a GraphQL API integrated with Cartesi Node's Postgres DB.
+This unique configuration pre-processes on-chain data (like Cartesi Notices) in line with distinct business logic, ensuring it's primed for frontend consumption and user queries.
+This optimization can significantly elevate DApp performance and overall user experience.

 3.  **AMM Module**: Projects aiming to facilitate programmatic tradable tokens can integrate this module, simplifying token trading mechanics.